 Since then disco balls can be found in many different locations including: dance clubs, weddings, skating rinks, home decor, and more.
 This more than 100 year old trend with mirrors and light is back on the rise.

-My disco ball is 8″ in diameter and although it is a fairly frivolous purchase, it is one that has brought straight magic to our home!
+My disco ball is 8" in diameter and although it is a fairly frivolous purchase, it is one that has brought straight magic to our home!
 Each day, our entire family sits on the sofa and takes note where the sunshine is and how close it is to hitting the disco ball.
+(Note, now I have the 8" one in our dining room and the 12" disco ball in the living room - you can never have TOO MANY disco balls!)

 And I still keep my stash of mini disco balls on a rotating basis in our home!

-Here is a few pictures of the disco shimmer in different parts of our living room!
+Here is a few pictures of the disco light shimmer in different parts of our living room!

 Best Priced Disco Ball Shopping Resource: